 Six Sigma requires business owners to take a deeper look into their processes and make wise decisions before undertaking any concrete action.
 These decisions are fact-based and lead to improved quality and profit maximization.
 The more qualitative your products and services are, the more money your business will generate.

-Thus Six Sigma will identify the most problematic and complex aspects of your business and guide you towards taking proper steps in solving them.
-By consistently doing this, will improve performance and getting your business closer and closer to operational excellence.
+Thus Six Sigma will identify the most problematic and complex aspects of your business and guide you toward taking proper steps in solving them.
+By consistently doing this, will improve performance and get your business closer and closer to operational excellence.

 Application of six sigma methodology –

 This powerful methodology is successfully used across big organizations like Motorola, and GE as well as in mid-size or small organizations.
 After its first application at Motorola in the late 1980s, other international organizations also recorded a high number of savings after applying six sigma.

 Johnson and Johnson with $600 million of reported savings, Texas instruments recorded savings of $500 million, Sony, Boeing, and Allied signal has also achieved a large percentage of waste reduction and recorded a high amount of savings. check out the six sigma cost and savings in different companies.

 Earlier there was a myth about Six Sigma that this methodology was only useful in Manufacturing but when the construction company also implemented this successfully then this myth permanently broke down.